Mudéjar architecture of Aragon: World Heritage Site

-The description of the importance given so appropriated:
+The description of the importance reads as follows:

 The development in the twelfth century Mudejar art in Aragon is a consequence of the political, social and cultural conditions that prevailed in Spain after the Reconquista.
 This art, influenced by Islamic tradition, also reflects various contemporary European styles, particularly Gothic.
 Present until the beginning of the seventeenth century, is characterized by extremely refined and inventive use of brick and glazed tiles in architecture, especially in church steeples.

-—Aragonese Mudejar statement on the official website of UNESCO.

-The justification for the statement is supported by the standard IV of the same organization: